michaelwoodworth/PREMIX/README.md

 # PREMIX
-The primary motivation for hosting this repository to support the reproducibility of the analyses and visualizations from the PREMIX study.
+The primary motivation for hosting this repository to support the reproducibility of the analyses and figures from the PREMIX study.

 At each step in analysis, we post the tools, versions, and annotated code used with (in most cases) the expected input and output for metagenomic data from human samples with or without paired data from cultured isolates.
 We use the genomic and metagenomic analyses from the paper **Randomized trial: Fecal microbiota transplant promotes reduction of antimicrobial resistance by strain replacement** as a practical example.